iwatakeshi/data-structures-and-algorithms-in-javascript/README.md

 This is a refresher of data structures/algorithms and a port from [Data Structures and Algorithms in Java](http://www.informit.com/store/data-structures-and-algorithms-in-java-9780672324536).

+The source is written ES6 and can be found under `lib/`.

 ## Chapters

 * Chapter 2 - Arrays